 Rank Location SP M Goal Objective Time Frame Progress to Date 0003 ALL 01 01 Develop enhanced student intervention strategies for students on probation and create and implement online probation workshops Address success and retention issues and allow for greater attendance rates for having the workshop available online.
-Develop a process of how to reach out and follow up beyond the portal announcements for students 2023/2024 and ongoing Reassigned time and IT time to develop a system to track workshop completion and follow up with students that have not. that need support in understanding probation impacts on their college success.
+Develop a process of how to reach out and follow up beyond the portal announcements for students that need support in understanding probation impacts on their college success.
 Connect students with the resources and services they need to be successful and reach their goals.
-Implement new online probation workshop developed last year.
+2023/2024 and ongoing Implement new online probation workshop developed last year.
 Probation workgroup consisting of the Retention and Reengagement Counselor and the Department Chair need time to develop student intervention strategies: A small workgroup has been created to develop new strategies in providing more intrusive outreach, support and counseling to students on probation 1 status as a preventative measure.
 Research and analysis has begun and this group will continue this work into the next academic year (2023-2024).
 New retention counselor position began Fall 2022 and started partnering with Student Success for the Spring Back into Action Workshops as well.

 Rank Location SP M Goal Objective Time Frame Progress to Date 0004 ALL 01 02 Improve communication to students regarding services, resources, and timely information.
 Enhance our modes of communication to students through the following: -Outreach/inreach -Social media 2023/2024 and ongoing Continue workgroups for outreach/inreach; reassigned time to develop more communication and social media material and translate resources and workshops.
-Expanded outreach services to include ed planning in high schools. -Spanish-speaking resources/tools & workshops -Referrals to other student services/resources/programs such as LCs, tutoring, etc. -Include Counselor bios on our website so students can choose who they think they might connect best with.
+Provide on site ed planning to our partner High Schools as well as orientations.
+Establish more welcome days during early Spring 2024 where we invite graduating high school students to come to campus to plan early which will alleviate the inevitable rush at the end of the spring semester. -Spanish-speaking resources/tools & workshops -Referrals to other student services/resources/programs such as LCs, tutoring, etc. -Include Counselor bios on our website so students can choose who they think they might connect best with.